 Conclusion: What’s the Best Practice to Backup the WordPress Website Finally?

 If you have a website, taking regular backups should be the top priority.
 Most hosting companies offer backup features in their hosting packages.

 Some hosting companies charge an additional amount for backups and have many space and memory limitations.

 We don’t recommend you rely on the hosting backups only.

 You would give your backup into the hands of your hosting provider.
 You have to trust them not only when it comes to data privacy; you also have to trust them in data reliability.
 Even the biggest hosting companies will not guarantee that your backup data is never lost or gets corrupted.
 Google and you will find several cases where user have lost their entire website, including all backups due to hosting companies’ faults.

 Manual backups are a viable alternative.
 Although taking manual backups saves a lot of money, it’s a time-consuming process that also increases disk space.

 Alternative automatic backup solution

-An excellent alternative solution to creating manual backups is to use a plugin like WP Staging.
+An excellent alternative solution to creating backups is to use a plugin like WP STAGING.
 It establishes a WordPress staging and development website with one click.
-The next version of WP Staging will include a complete backup solution that allows you to export your entire website as a compressed file with another click.
+WP STAGING includes a complete backup solution that allows you to export your entire website as a compressed file with another click.